twytec/Smpsp/Readme.md

 - [ ] Automatic posting on TikTok
 - [ ] Automatic posting on YouTube
 - [ ] Automatic posting on Mastodon

+## Installation
+SMPSP is a web-based application that runs on a server.

+SMPSP should run continuously in the background so that background processes can be processed.

+For detailed installation instructions, please refer to the official documentation: [Host and deploy ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy)

+The simplest option is to find an ASP.NET Core hosting provider, of which there are many.

+To process videos, the application requires FFmpeg and FFprobe for the respective operating system.
+Both files must be saved in the appdatas/ffmpeg folder.
+[FFmpeg](https://www.ffmpeg.org/)